This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Shifting to Happy

-I also recognized that I needed to be practical and honest with myself about my true feelings.
+As I began, I also realized that I needed to be practical and honest with myself about my true feelings.
 As life continued to happen, I didn’t want to deceive myself about how I was genuinely feeling at any given moment.
-So, for the next four days I decided to live with the intention of being happy.
+My goal was to focus on the positive without suppressing any negative emotions.
+So again, for the next four days I decided to live with the intention of being happy, by shifting my attitude.
 First thing in the morning and before going to bed at night, I meditated on feelings of unconditional happiness and unconditional love.
 This experience caused me to realize the following:

-Being happy requires living in the present moment.
+1/ Being happy requires living in the present moment.

-Being happy makes you happier.
+3/ Being happy makes you happier.

-Being happy is a decision.
+4/ Being happy is a decision.

 When you’re going through hard times, it’s important to support yourself emotionally.
 Remember, there’s a link between our emotions and our mental and physical health.
+When you’re not getting what you want out of life, you can still be happy if you choose.
+It begins with being thankful for what you have.
 Focusing on being happy based on unconditional love and a form of unconditional happiness can help.
-The more happiness you feel, the more good you will attract into your life.
-This is why it’s important to face your reality, and focus on positive thoughts and emotions, especially during challenging times.
+It can shift your attitude, reduce stress, and improve your mental and emotional health.
+It can also lead to more joy

 Photograph by Samson Katt